eclipse-embed-cdt/web-jekyll/pages/debug/qemu.md

   ![The Debugger tab with the board name filled-in]({{ site.baseurl }}/assets/images/2015/04/HelloDebuggerTabH103.png)

-- click the Debug button
+- click the **Debug** button

-If everything is ok, after a few seconds required to start the server, to allow it to connect to the target, start the gdb client, download the application and start the debugging session, you should see something like this:
+If everything is ok, after a few seconds required to start the server, to allow it to connect to the target, start the gdb client, download the application and start the debugging session, you should see something like
+this:

 ![The first debug]({{ site.baseurl }}/assets/images/2015/04/HelloFirstDebug.png)

-Be sure you enable the Remember my decision check box, otherwise Eclipse will ask this question each and every time you launch this debug configuration.
+Be sure you enable the **Remember my decision** check box, otherwise Eclipse will ask this question each and every time you launch this debug configuration.
 Then click the **Yes** button.

-If everything is ok, after a few seconds required to start QEMUt, start the gdb client, download the application and start the debugging session, you should see something like this:
+If everything is ok, after a few seconds required to start QEMU, start the gdb client, download the application and start the debugging session, you should see something like this:

 ![Breakpoint in main()]({{ site.baseurl }}/assets/images/2015/04/BreakpointInMain.png)

 Since the first breakpoint was set in the **Debugger** tab to **main**, the execution stopped right at the beginning of the `main()` function.

 ## Debug operations

 Once the debug session started and execution stopped in the first breakpoint (by default set at the beginning of the `main()` function), you can perform any debug operation you need.

 The most common operations are: